The warcraft story in just 434 events > 44 statements > 6 summaries

 - The Wildhammers crafted the city of Aerie Peak, where they grew closer to nature and bonded with the mighty gryphons of the area.

-The events leading to the the first orcish invasion of Azeroth.
+The events leading to the construction of the Dark Portal.

 - Guardian Aegwynn grew powerful over the years and used the Tirisfal energies to greatly extend her life.

 - Foolishly believing that she had defeated Sargeras for good, she continued to safeguard the world from the demon king's minions for nearly nine hundred years.